yasheeb-faridi/C-micro_project/README.md

  Provision to input the no. of units consumed per month  To display the bill-amount payable as per the tariff structure  To display the due date of the payment*/

+Note:   There is a compiled file named ElectricityBill whene I compiled and run from VS code.
+	And   a.out file is created when I run the "gcc electricityBill.c" command on terminal